Reset Your Nervous System: 2 Simple Somatic Tools

 A few minutes of this practice can really help soothe and release feelings of relaxation and happiness in the body and is a lovely practice you can do anyplace, anytime.

 I hope these will be useful tools in your toolkit, and empower you to self-coach through your everyday stresses.
-If you’d like to explore 1:1 Body-first, Somatic Embodiment coaching, please do reach out to schedule a chat or session here- I’d love to support!
+If you’d like to explore 1:1 somatic healing, please do reach out to schedule a chat or session here- I’d love to support!

 About Me